tock/tock/doc/courses/2018-11-SenSys/README.md

 date: November 4, 2018
 ---

-**Tock is an active project and details may have changes since this tutorial was authored.
-If you are interested in doing this tutorial yourself, please `git checkout courses/2018-sensys` in both this repository and the libtock repository.**
+# Tock OS Training @ SenSys 2018

 ---

-# Tock OS Training @ SenSys 2018
+**NOTE**
+This course was primarily designed in October of 2018.
+It is a useful introduction to Tock but is no longer updated.
+For example, this course uses Tock version 1.2, and current Tock development is on version 2.x.
+---

 This course introduces you to Tock, a secure embedded operating system for sensor networks and the Internet of Things.
 Tock is the first operating system